Processing math: 0%

 expand all

-when the biplotAPP is closed in the base workspace a new variable called bsbfinalFromAPP is created which contains a logical vector of length n containing true for the units which have been used in the svd.
+when the biplotAPP is closed, in the base workspace, a new variable called bsbfinalFromAPP is created, which contains a logical vector of length n containing true for the units that have been used in the svd.

 References